 3) How often do you trade : Whether you are a trader or investor.
 Investor is someone who trades few times a year while trader will trade at least few times a month.
 If you are a investor brokerage generally won’t make a big difference in your returns while if you are a trader, brokerage can mean whether you end up making a profit or loss.
 By that I mean that brokerage adds up for traders.

 4) Will you require advice to trade : Would you need financial adviser to trade or would you be trading on your own.
 If you need adviser, remember to get some historical data of how good the adviser is and would you be comfortable with giving him your money.
 Full service broker generally will have research desk which will send you a lot of recommendations for trading in stocks.
 Do remember to check there historical recommendations and if it matches your investment needs.
 Some of the full service broker will even provide you with the service of Relationship manager which will call you a couple of times a month and telling you about the new investment ideas.

-(Update 23/09/2014) In the last one year, With the increase in internet penetration, I have added some of the major discount brokers also in the top 10 list.
+In the last one year, with the increase in internet penetration, I have added some of the major discount brokers also in the top 10 list.
 They are not the largest but are giving full service brokers a run for there money and increasing there market share every quarter.
 I would suggest to read there reviews before finalizing your brokers.
 Times are changing and I think that in next couple of years more and more brokers would move from being a Full service broker to discount brokers.
 And as far as safety of discount brokers are concerned, most of the brokers have a robust risk management in place and follow stringent SEBI rules.